pieterhartel/Mutation-at-scale/README.md

 # 4. Programs
 There are two main programs in the replication package: `chainsol.js` and `mutasol.js.` The first, `chainsol.js`, downloads a contract from Etherscan, as described here [Truffle-tests-for-free](https://arxiv.org/abs/1907.09208).
-The second program, `mutasol.js`, generates mutants, as described in the paper submitted to TAP2020.
+The second program, `mutasol.js`, generates mutants, as described in the paper.
 These two programs use auxiliary modules: `comments.js`, `prepare.js`, `soljson.js`, and `evm_decoder.js`, all of which are available in the package.

 ## 4.1 Dependencies on `npm` modules